|

 Season 2005-06 Celtic (h) Friendly - Alan Shearer Testimonial |

-over a deep cross which Luque volleyed first time into the Gallowgate goal.
+goal from six yards.
 1-0 83 mins John Hartson converted a cross from the right with a fine downward header.
-1-2 90+1 mins A mysterious free-kick was awarded on the edge of the Celtic box and a quickly taken kick suddenly found Sir Les near the byline.
+1-2 90+1 mins A mysterious free-kick was awarded on the edge of the Celtic box and quickly taken by Michael Chopra to suddenly find Sir Les in the area, near the byline.
 The merest challenge would have seen a tumble but instead Ferdinand crossed and the ball went in off Lawson 2-2 90+3 mins Celtic seemed intent on giving us the ball and at the second attempt it found its way to Ferdinand who charged into the box.
 Two challenges ensured that Clattenburg could point to the spot and with just seconds left on the clock the scene was set for a late substitution.
-On came Alan Shearer to a mixture of cheers and chortles as the referee appeared to have a word with Marshall - presumably suggesting which way he should dive.
-The information was whispered in Shearer's ear and our infamous number nine did what he does best for the final time - hit the back of the net and win us the match.
-3-2 Full time: Newcastle 3 Celtic 2
+On came Alan Shearer

 The man of the moment, Alan Shearer said: "There was more than just a tear in my eye when I was

-walking around.
-I defy anyone not to have a tear.
+something like that?"
 About his son Will: An obviously moved Les Ferdinand said: "How can you put a night like that into words?
 Well the

 only word I can come up with is unbelievable.
 It really was such an